emileswarts/hmpps-auth/README.md

 - auth-seed - seed auth database with api clients and sample users
 - token-verification - turns on token verification, requires the token verification api server running
 - delius - turns on integration with delius, requires community api server running
+- local-postgres - used for running the app against a local postgres database
+- test-ui - integration test configuration, incorporating many of the other profiles (see application.yml)

 ### Get a JWT token
 Example command: